Sophie-l-l/capstone/AI_SERVICE_QUICKSTART.md

 - Docker & Docker Compose installed
 - Python 3.11+ (for local development)
-- OpenAI API key (or other LLM provider)
+- LLM API key (OpenAI, Anthropic, or other provider - **TO BE DETERMINED**)
 - Basic knowledge of FastAPI and Python async/await

+> **⚠️ LLM Provider Not Yet Selected**: The current code has OpenAI integration as a placeholder, but **no API key is configured**.
+Your first task is to research and select an appropriate LLM provider that fits the project budget.
+See "Your Responsibilities" section below.

 ## 🏗️ Architecture